 Consulting with a dentist is a good way to confirm whether or not you are grinding your teeth – the practice can cause noticeable damage to the surface of your teeth.
 If it’s confirmed, your dentist may recommend a nightguard or other measures that prevent you from grinding, saving you headaches and your pearly whites.

 Wait, can pillows cause headaches?
 They sure can.
 An awkward neck position throughout the night will strain neck muscles, which in turn creates tension at the base of your head.
 If you sleep on your stomach with your neck turned to the side all night or lay on your back with your chin pointed downward – this habit is likely contributing to why you feel head pain in the morning.

 Waking up with a headache could also mean you’re not hydrated.
+When you wake up with a headache, it may be your body’s way of signaling that it needs more fluids.
 Dehydration headaches can occur in the front, back, or side of your head.
 These headaches may or may not be alcohol-related.
 In other words, it’s not just a hangover that can lead to a dehydration-related headache.

 The National Headache Foundation says that caffeine withdrawal is another reason for waking up with a headache.
 In this case, you’re experiencing a secondary headache.
 That is to say, the headache is indicative of an underlying problem – your body is detoxing from caffeine.